Siphon880gh/devbrain/Enterprise - DevOps, CI CD, DOCKER, Kubernetes, Jenkins, Redis, Linux, Scaling, Server Admin/__ Server Management - 2. Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 ---
 ### ADVANCED WEBSITE: Prepare server for installing different architectures (Languages: PHP, NodeJS, Python, MySQL, Mongo, Scaling Solutions; Pipes: Git, Docker; Scaling Solutions)

+**Reminder**: If working off a VPS VM partition, you don't install these at the root dedicated server because it won't cross over to the VPS partition.

 #### Skill up
 - Know how to reboot the server
 - how see error logs based on your OS and web server type